elgs/dns-zonefile/README.md

 Run as standalone
 ===
-In standalone mode, a json file as the argument like the following is expected:
+In standalone mode, a JSON file as the argument like the following is expected:
 ```json
 {
     "soa": {